-This operation is facilitated by using the checking caliper (11) # code 60205000/0 illustrated in chap.
-8.3, suitably positioning the engine side terminal (11a) depending on whether the electromagnetic clutch is present or not.
+This operation is facilitated by using the checking caliper (11) suitably positioning the (11a) depending on whether the electromagnetic clutch is present or not.

 Distance "B" is set by using the corresponding front right connecting rod nuts to obtain the same measurement, so that the outlet is perfectly centred with respect to the collector channel; then fully tighten the nuts (8) and locknut (9).